JohnsonDylan/MassQLab/README.md

 - A full desktop interface is planned to support non-technical users and exploratory workflows, with minimal code and no need for Python or environment setup.

-[^] Pulls configuration settings from massqlab_config.json
+[^] Requires massqlab_config.json to be configured upfront

 [^^] If GUI hangs or if closed while in progress, may continue running in background and may require force close via task manager

 ## Configuration

-MassQLab configuration is determined by the point of entry (e.g., notebook or command line), with settings automatically populated from the `massqlab_config.json` file located in the project root.
+Each entry point loads configurations populated from the `massqlab_config.json` file located in the project root.
+Some entry points (e.g., MassQLab_console.py, MassQLab_console.ipynb) run the full workflow based only on this configuration.
+Other entry points (e.g., MassQLab_notebook.ipynb, MassQLab_GUI.py, MassQLab_GUI.ipynb) permit manual modification of configuration at runtime.

 ### Example `massqlab_config.json`